Hisashi Owada

 Hisashi Owada (小和田 恆, Owada Hisashi) is a Japanese former jurist, diplomat and law professor.
-He served as a judge on the International Court of Justice from 2003 until June 7, 2018, and was President of the Court from 2009 to 2012.
-He is the father of Empress Masako and the father-in-law of the incumbent Emperor of Japan, Naruhito.
+He served as a judge on the International Court of Justice from 6 February 2003 until 7 June 2018, and was president of the court from 2009 to 2012.
+He is the father of Empress Masako and the father-in-law of the reigning Emperor of Japan, Naruhito.